 Adobe Brackets is the free code editor that we suggest you use for this course.
 We are very impressed with Brackets and think that you will be too.
 If you don't have brackets on your computer, visit http://brackets.io/ to download and install it.

 - Extensions!
 This is a wonderful feature of Brackets that keeps getting better.
-There is a very active community of open source contributors who constantly provide new extensions that increase Bracket's range and efficiency.
-One of my favorites is html skeleton, which generates all of the basic elements of a webpage whenever you click it's button.
+There is a very active community of open source contributors who constantly provide new extensionsthat increase Bracket's range and efficiency.
+One of my favorite extensions is html skeleton, which generates all of the basic elements of a webpage with the click of a button.
 In other words, it saves you a LOT of typing!
 To enable html skeleton:

 - Click File and select Extension Manager and then click the available tab as shown below.
 Search for html skeleton and install it.